TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-403-acl-permission-error-issue-time.md

 To learn more about ACLs, see [Manage Access control lists (ACLs) in Azure Data Lake Storage Gen2](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-access-control?WT.mc_id=Portal-Microsoft_Azure_Support).

 **Note:** There may be more client IPs with blocked requests that are not shown here.
-For the full list, see the **[storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging)**.
+For the complete list, see the **[storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging)**.

 Sample list of requests that failed ACL authorization:<br><!--$RequestUrl-->[RequestUrl]<!--/$RequestUrl-->